Washington Youth Tour

 Students attending a high school in Carroll, Haralson, Heard, Paulding, Polk or Troup County, or those whose primary residence receives electricity from Carroll EMC, are eligible to compete for the next Washington Youth Tour.*

-Deadline for submitting applications to Carroll EMC is February 14.
+The deadline for submitting applications to Carroll EMC has now passed.

 * Children, grandchildren or any close relative of a Carroll EMC employee, Carroll EMC director or Carroll EMC Foundation trustee must apply for the statewide contest sponsored by Georgia EMC.
 Applications are available from Carroll EMC.